Jobless Claims Fall to 751,000, But New Infections a Threat

 The number of Americans seeking unemployment benefits fell last week to 751,000, the lowest since March, but it's still historically high and indicates the viral pandemic is forcing many employers to cut jobs.

 Applications for unemployment aid fell 40,000 from the previous week, the Labor Department said Thursday.
 They fell in 30 states, including big drops in California, Florida and Texas.
-Claims rose in Arizona, Illinois, and Michican.
+Claims rose significantly in Arizona, Illinois, and Michigan.

 Rising confirmed virus cases in nearly every state, along with a cutoff in federal aid, are threatening to weaken the economy in the coming months.
 As temperatures fall, restaurants and bars will likely serve fewer customers outdoors.
 And many consumers may increasingly stay home to avoid infection.
 Those trends could force employers to slash more jobs during the winter.